Ayms/node-Tor/README.md

 ####Boostrap and peers discovery

-A sends to the bridge a DB_FIND_PEER request [A-ID,A-IP,A-port,A-modulus], the bridge registers A and replies with a DB_FOUND_PEER request [ID,IP,port,modulus] of one peer connected to it randomely chosen if any, bridges are not numerous and at least the facilitators are connected to them, so it's unlikely that no peers are connected to a bridge.
+A sends to the bridge a DB_FIND_PEER request [A-ID,A-modulus], the bridge registers A and replies with a DB_FOUND_PEER request [ID,IP,port,modulus] of one peer connected to it randomely chosen where IP:port corresponds to the node that will perform the peers introduction, it can be a bridge or a peer.
+Bridges are not numerous and at least the facilitators are connected to them, so it's unlikely that no peers are connected to a bridge.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.